balu100/simc-aoe-profiles/README.md

    docker run baluzs/simc:latest
    ```
 2. **Mapped Volume::**
-   - The output files will be saved to a volume mapped to /opt/outside on your machine.
+   - The output files will be saved to `/opt/outside` inside the container, which will be automatically mapped to the host machine.

 3. **What does it auto generate**
    ```